Thesis and Dissertation Support

-You will find all of the information you need on completing your thesis or dissertation from completing paperwork, to format checking and electronically submitting your work through ProQuest in this section.
+Learn how to successfully complete and submit your thesis or dissertation from completing paperowrk to format checking and electronically submitting your work through ProQuest.

-Submit your thesis/dissertation to your committee several weeks before your defense so they have time to read it.
+Submit your manuscript to your committee several weeks before your defense so they have time to read it.
 Please review the Format Checklist before submitting to your committee.

-A list of formatters or editors is available if you would like to hire someone.
-Please contact the School of Graduate Studies for a list of names.
+A list of formatters and editors is available from the School of Graduate Studies if you are looking to hire someone.

-Each member of a candidate's advisory committee must have made his/her criticisms and have seen and approved the changes the student has made to remove the criticisms.
+Each member of a candidate’s advisory committee must have made their criticisms and have seen and approved the revisions the student has made.
 Such approval is tentative acceptance of the content, organization, form of expression, style and usage.

 - The committee approval shall be executed on the Preliminary Approval and Notice of Defense form and filed in the School of Graduate Studies by the deadline.
 The signed approval is a commitment that the members of the committee will require no major changes of the content, organization, or style after the final copy has been prepared.